 During the test

 Bilirubin testing is done using a blood sample.
 Usually, the blood is drawn through a small needle inserted into a vein in the bend of your arm.
-You'll be asked to roll up your shirt sleeve if you're wearing long sleeves.
-The person drawing the blood might tie a band around your upper arm and ask you to make a fist.
-This causes your vein to stand out more, making it easier to insert the needle into the vein.
 The needle is attached to a small tube, in which your blood is collected.
-All of this usually takes just a few minutes.

 You may feel a quick pain as the needle is inserted into your arm and experience some short-term discomfort at the site after the needle is removed.
 Blood for bilirubin testing in newborns is usually obtained using a sharp lance to break the skin of the heel (heel stick).
 There may be slight bruising at the puncture site afterward.

 Your blood will be sent to a laboratory for analysis.
 You can usually return to normal activities immediately.

 - Bilirubin, serum.
 Mayo Medical Laboratories. http://www.mayomedicallaboratories.com/test-catalog/Clinical+and+Interpretive/8452.
 Accessed Aug.
 7, 2015.

 - Bilirubin.
 Lab Tests Online. https://labtestsonline.org/understanding/analytes/bilirubin/tab/glance.
 Accessed Aug.
 10, 2015.

 - Friedman LS.
 Clinical aspects of serum bilirubin determination. http://www.uptodate.com/home.
 Accessed Aug.
 7, 2015.